 Natural disasters and subsequent ecological disturbance events illustrate the complexity of problems in ecology and environmental science, and can be used as effective teaching tools.
 Unpacking the diverse real-world factors leading up to events offers op

-data in the classroom, data interpretation, Temperature Change, precipitation, Palmer Drought Severity Index, Ecological Disturbance, disturbance ecology, introductory, Lab, Teaching material, Lecture, Undergraduate, Majors, Non-majors, 1 Hour, More than 1 hour
+data in the classroom, data interpretation, Temperature Change, precipitation, Palmer Drought Severity Index, Ecological Disturbance, disturbance ecology, Introductory, Lab, Lecture, Undergraduate, Instructional Setting, Audience Level, Majors, Non-majors, Activity Length, 1 Hour, More than 1 hour

 Christopher Gough, Cindee Giffen, Thomas W Woodward